Burnout Recovery Retreat in the Himalayas vs Weekend Retreat

 Burnout Recovery Retreat in the Himalayas

-Friday — Arrival & Welcome Participants travel from Delhi or Dehradun and arrive in Chakrata by evening.
-After settling into the accommodation, the group gathers for a welcome dinner and introductions.
-The evening ends with a relaxed bonfire under the stars.
-Saturday — Nature & Exploration The day begins with a peaceful morning walk in the forest.
-After breakfast, the group visits Tiger Falls and spends time exploring the surrounding landscape.
-Later in the day, participants explore nearby villages and learn about the local culture of the Jaunsar region.
-The evening includes a sunset viewpoint visit followed by dinner and a bonfire gathering.
-Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit.
-After breakfast, the group explores another scenic location such as Moila Top or Budher Caves before beginning the journey back.
-Participants return to Delhi or Dehradun by evening.
+Friday — Arrival & Welcome Travel from Delhi (6–7 hrs) or Dehradun (3 hrs) and arrive in Chakrata by evening.
+After settling into the accommodation — comfortable mountain stays surrounded by forest — the group gathers for a welcome dinner of pahadi food and easy introductions.
+The evening closes with a bonfire under the stars.
+No agenda, no icebreakers — just warmth and the sound of the forest.
+Saturday — Nature & Exploration The day begins with an unhurried morning.
+After breakfast, the group visits Tiger Falls — the walk through forest, the waterfall itself, and time spent simply sitting by the water.
+Late morning or early afternoon brings a village walk through Jaunsaari settlements.
+The evening includes a sunset viewpoint visit (Chilmiri Neck or similar) followed by dinner and bonfire.
+This is the day most participants feel the shift — the mental noise begins to quiet.
+Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit (Moila Top).
+After breakfast, the group explores another scenic location — Budher Caves or a forest trail — before beginning the return journey.
+Participants reach Delhi or Dehradun by evening.
+Most report that the return drive feels different — quieter inside, clearer, less urgent.

 Weekend Retreat